-The return on investment of in-store marketing
+The return on investment of display advertising

 For example, consider a shopper rushing through his weekly shopping.
 Usually running on autopilot, he is concerned with his (mental) shopping list.
 Getting him to change his usual patterns is a challenge.
 POP display can provide visual relief during this task-driven exercise.
 Shoppers are likely to experience such disruptive offers as exciting and seducing.